Packages and Binaries:

 Disable lossy JPEG compression in Tight encoding (TightVNC-spe-

-achieve perfect image quality (see also the -quality option).
+perfect image quality (see also the -quality option).

 -nocursorshape